-The sump box, filter, and pump should be periodically cleaned of debris as follows:
+Periodically clean the sump box (A), filter, and pump as follows:

-- 1. Remove cover screws (B) and cover (C).

-- 2. Remove any debris from box and filter.

-- 3. Clean sump pump as outlined in Bilge Pump section of this Supplement.
+- 1. Remove the cover screws (B) and the cover (C). - 2.
+Remove any debris from the box and the filter. - 3.
+Clean the sump pump as outlined in the Bilge Pump section of this Supplement.